-Earth Day 2019 is just around the corner and there are a number of ways you can celebrate Earth Day and demonstrate your commitment to addressing environmental issues.
+Earth Day 2019 is just around the corner, and there are several ways you can celebrate Earth Day and demonstrate your commitment to addressing environmental issues.

-The first Earth Day (called May Day at the time) was held in 1970 in the US and it’s often considered the start of the modern environmental movement.
-Since that initial march against environmental destruction, Earth Day has evolved into a globally celebrated event, with festivities occurring in more than 200 countries.
+The first Earth Day (called May Day at the time) was held in 1970 in the US, and it’s often considered the start of the modern environmental movement.
+Since that first march against environmental destruction, Earth Day has evolved into a globally celebrated event, with festivities occurring in more than 200 countries.

 In its simplest form, it’s a day for people to step back, take a deep breath and appreciate Earth in all its splendor.
 But for many people, Earth Day holds the potential to ignite broad environmental action.
 We put together a list to help you celebrate around Indianapolis.

 Earth Day Indiana will hold its 30th annual celebration on April 20 from 11 a.m. to 4 p.m. at White River State Park.
 The festivities include a 5K run/walk, live music, food trucks, a beer garden and activities for the entire family.
 For more information, visit earthdayindiana.org